Work Culture

 Work culture, also known as workplace culture, refers to the collective values, attitudes, behaviors, and norms that shape the overall environment within an organization.
 It is the invisible thread that weaves together the fabric of daily interactions, decision-making processes, and employee experiences.
 Essentially, work culture defines "how things are done" within a company and plays a fundamental role in shaping the employee experience and organizational outcomes.

 Imagine work culture as the DNA of your organization, influencing every aspect of your operations, from employee engagement and satisfaction to innovation and productivity.
-It encompasses the shared beliefs, vision, and mission that guide the collective efforts of individuals towards a common goal.
+It encompasses the shared beliefs, vision, and mission that guide the collective efforts of individuals toward a common goal.

 Types of Work Culture